CLayer-dev/docs/docs/roadmap/phase-3-mainnet.md

 ## Overview

-Phase 3 marks the culmination of Circle Layer's comprehensive development strategy with the launch of a production-ready, fully-featured blockchain network.
+Phase 3 marks the culmination of Core Layer's comprehensive development strategy with the launch of a production-ready, fully-featured blockchain network.
 After extensive testnet ecosystem development and security validation, we launch with a complete DeFi infrastructure and proven 50,000 TPS performance.

 :::info Launch Philosophy
 We launch only when our ecosystem is battle-tested, secure, and ready for global adoption.
 Quality and security take precedence over speed to market.